Aahanp31/AI-Travel-Planner/README.md

 ## 💡 Usage

-1. **Select your destination**
+### Getting Started

+1. **Create an Account or Sign In**
+   - Sign up with email/password or use Google Sign-In
+   - Your trips will be saved to your account automatically

+2. **Plan Your Trip**
-   - Choose a country from the dropdown
+   - **Select destination**: Choose a country and optionally specific cities
-   - Optionally add specific cities/locations (comma-separated for multi-city trips)
-   - Use geolocation to auto-detect your current location as origin

-2. **Set trip details**
-   - Select number of days (1-14)
+   - **Set dates**: Pick your start and return dates
-   - Enter departure location (airport code or city name)
+   - **Choose origin**: Enter your departure location (airport code or city)
-   - Choose start date (optional)
-   - Add additional details (dietary preferences, interests, accessibility needs)

-3. **Plan your trip**
+   - **Select trip pace**: Relaxed, Balanced, Active, or Adventure style
+   - **Add preferences** (optional): Dietary needs, interests, existing tickets, etc.

+3. **Generate Your Itinerary**
    - Click "Plan My Trip"
-   - Wait for AI to generate your personalized itinerary (runs 7 agents in parallel)
+   - AI generates your personalized plan (runs 8 agents in parallel)
+   - Loading typically takes 30-60 seconds

-4. **Explore your trip**
+4. **Explore and Customize**
-   - View day-by-day activities with morning, afternoon, and evening plans
+   - View detailed day-by-day itinerary with activities
-   - Check budget estimates in local currency and USD
+   - Check realistic budget estimates in local currency and USD
-   - Access booking links for hotels and flights
-   - Explore interactive map with all attractions
+   - Explore interactive map showing all attractions
    - Read Wikipedia articles about destinations
-   - Check weather forecast for your dates
+   - Check 3-day weather forecast
-   - Browse latest news about your destination
+   - Browse latest destination news
+   - **Use AI Chat** to modify your trip in real-time
+   - Save the trip to your account

+5. **Manage Your Trips**
+   - View all saved trips in your profile
+   - Mark favorites for quick access
+   - Add personal notes to trips
+   - Edit or delete trips anytime

 ### Example Request